 Raymond P. Fisk

 DR. RAYMOND P. FISK is Professor of Marketing at Texas State University.
 His research focuses on service.
-Recent topics have included service design and transformative service.
+Recent topics have included service design, transformative service, and serving humanity.
 He has published his service research in numerous journals and presented it at service conferences throughout the world.
-He has taught at universities in Arizona, Oklahoma, Florida, and Louisiana prior to Texas.
+He has taught previously at universities in Arizona, Oklahoma, Florida, and Louisiana.
 He has also taught in Austria as a Fulbright Scholar, Portugal, Finland, Chile, Jamaica, and Ireland.

 Dr. Fisk has published in the Journal of Marketing, Journal of Retailing, Journal of the Academy of Marketing Science, Journal of Service Research, European Journal of Marketing, Service Industries Journal, Journal of Service Management, Journal of Health Care Marketing, Journal of Marketing Education, Marketing Education Review and others.
 He has published six books: Serving Customers: Global Services Marketing Perspectives; Services Marketing: An Interactive Approach, 4th Ed.; Services Marketing Self-Portraits: Introspections, Reflections and Glimpses from the Experts; Marketing Theory: Distinguished Contributions; AIRWAYS: A Marketing Simulation; and Services Marketing: An Annotated Bibliography.